 Brooks is the associate director of the Global Sport Institute at ASU.
 As a scholar, he is primarily interested in youth and sport; inequality in sport, coaching and leadership; and community based sports interventions.

-Causadias connects different methods, theories, and ideas related to culture in order to improve health and well-being.
+Dr. Causadias connects different methods, theories, and ideas related to culture.

-DeLay's research focus is on peer relationships.
+DeLay's research focus is on child and adolescent peer relationships.
 Key themes include how peer relationships impact child and adolescent adjustment and well-being.

 Fabes' research interests include children's adjustment to school, peer relationships, gender, positive development, and the translation of research for interventions and policy.

-Hanish studies girls’ and boys’ peer relationships; aggression, harassment, and bullying; and school-related contexts and outcomes.
+Hanish studies children's peer relationships; aggression and bullying; and school-related contexts and outcomes.